Danish attacks on Norman England: Invasion of 1069–1070

 In January 1069 rebellion broke out in Northumbria when its newly-appointed earl, Robert de Comines, and a party of several hundred of his followers, were ambushed and killed.
 Another appeal for help was sent out to Sweyn by the Northumbrians, while William dispatched Æthelsige, abbot of St Augustine's, Canterbury, to Denmark to dissuade Sweyn from stepping in.
 English exiles at the Scottish court returned to England to join the rebels, but William quickly took his forces north and defeated them at York before returning to the south of England.

 In August 1069 Sweyn finally launched an invasion fleet whose strength was variously estimated at 240 or 300 ships.
-The army it carried had been recruited not just in Denmark but reportedly in Norway, Frisia, Saxony, Poland and even Lithuania, and was commanded not by Sweyn himself but by his sons Harald and Cnut and his brother Asbjørn.
+The army it carried had been recruited not just in Denmark but reportedly in Norway, Frisia and Saxony and was commanded not by Sweyn himself but by his sons Harald and Cnut and his brother Asbjørn.
 Following the coast of the North Sea the fleet reached the coast of Kent and attempted to land first at Dover and then at Sandwich, but was repulsed at both places.
 A landing was effected at Ipswich, but local forces drove the Danish army back to their ships, nor did they succeed any better at Norwich.
 The Danes finally made for the Humber and, effecting a successful landing there, were joined by various English leaders, including Waltheof, Gospatric and Edgar Ætheling, a claimant to the throne.
 The Anglo-Saxon Chronicle says that these nobles were accompanied by "all the people of the country", which suggests a general uprising in Yorkshire, and that the combined force advanced on York "riding and marching in high spirits".
 They defeated in open battle the Norman garrison of York's two castles and took the city.
 William was in the Forest of Dean when he learned of the Danish fleet's landing, but he marched north.
 On learning of this the Danes abandoned the city, either to retreat to their ships or to establish a line of defence along the Humber, Aire and Ouse.
 William's army cleared Lindsey of a portion of the Danish army, forced a crossing of the River Aire and by Christmas had reoccupied York.
 After Christmas he proceeded to lay the northern counties waste in a brutal campaign known as the Harrying of the North, while the Danes came to an agreement with him that in return for a large payment and permission to feed themselves by ravaging the eastern coast they would leave in the following spring.